 The original images are untouched.
 Nothing is overwritten.

 The program is designed to leave the original image unmodified. (with the exception of rotating the image of course!).
 Each area you crop from the image goes into a new file and its name is automatically incremented so that you don’t have to worry about coming up with a unique file name.

 I’m in the habit of managing or categorizing my images using shortcuts rather than copies of the images.
 The main benefits of this approach are that I save disk space, and I avoid worrying about whether an image I find in a folder on my system is the original or not (because the image is a shortcut).
 This software, like most of the apps on Photility, is compatible with this approach, allowing you to drag a shortcut to an image, or the image itself, into the application window to get started.

-There are a couple tricks you can use with this new setting:
+The Options screen includes a setting to control where the output files are stored.
+There are a couple tricks you can use with this setting: